RuliLG/PhpLogger/README.md

 ## My solution

 The solution I've coded consists on a `Logger` class that manages all the logging of the application.
-This class holds different instances of `LoggerInterface`, which will ultimately allow us to create different kind of loggers for different purposes (file, e-mail, slack, console...) just by creating a class and registering it on runtime:
+This class holds different instances of `AbstractLogger`, which will ultimately allow us to create different kind of loggers for different purposes (file, e-mail, slack, console...) just by creating a class and registering it on runtime:

 ```php
 $logger = new Logger();